PhilT/nixos-files/README.md

 ## Prerequesites
 * Ensure nixos code is committed and pushed with clean stage
-* Ensure secrets/ are copied to USB

 ## Bootstrapping a new machine

-WARNING: Disk needs to be set in 2 places at the moment: secrets/machine/device and src/machine/minimal.nix.
-Need to set minimal.nix to pull from device
+WARNING: Disk needs to be set in: src/machine/drive

-* Copy this repo to a USB stick
+* Copy this repo and KeePass database to a USB stick
     ```
     rsync -r --exclude=result . /run/media/phil/nixos-files/nixos-files
+    cp /data/sync/HomeDatabase.kdbx /media/phil/nixos-files/
     umount /run/media/phil/nixos-files
     ```
 * Add the ssh key to GitHub